 What is retinol?

+With so many scientific sounding names, things can get confusing.
 Lots of products have retinol in them but what is it and what should you look out for?
-The simple answer is that retinol is vitamin A. It can be found in dark green vegetables such as spinach, broccoli and kale.
+The simple answer is that retinol is Vitamin A. It can be found in dark green vegetables such as spinach, broccoli and kale.

 Retinoids are a derivative of retinol.
 Confusingly, people tend to oscillate between the two terms but technically it is likely to be a retinoid that is in your anti-ageing cream rather than retinol itself.